Discover 10 Hidden Features and Shortcuts in OS X Lion

 • Lock a version to prevent overwriting.

-However, Versions only works with native Mac applications like Pages, Numbers, TextEdit and few others.
-In another word, do not expect to work with 3rd party editors like TextMate, Dreamweaver, Coda, etc, at least not now.
+However, Versions only works with native Mac applications like Pages, Numbers, TextEdit, and a few others.
+In other words, do not expect it to work with third-party editors like TextMate, Dreamweaver, or Coda, at least not yet.

 4. “All My Files” View

-"All My Files" is a pretty neat feature.
-It resides in Finder, giving you an overall view of all your files on your Mac regardless of where they are located in an organized manner.
+“All My Files” is a neat feature residing in Finder, giving you an overall view of all your files on your Mac, regardless of their location, in an organized manner.

 Don’t panic when you hear the phrase ALL my files.
-Technically it is not really showing all files; it lists files you frequently access while the system files remain hidden.
+Technically, it doesn’t show all files; it lists files you frequently access while the system files remain hidden.

 You can also change the way files are sorted (arranged) to better manage “All My Files”.